Jordan Simmons goes from dark days at USC to a bright future with the Seahawks

-The Seahawks claimed Simmons on waivers two days after he played in a preseason game against them with the Raiders.
+The Seahawks claimed Simmons on waivers two days after he played in an exhibition game against them with the Raiders.

-The Seahawks aren’t just making evaluations on their own players in the preseason.
+The Seahawks aren’t just making evaluations on their own players during the exhibition season.

-What is turning out to be one of the team’s biggest personnel coups this year — claiming guard Jordan Simmons off waivers from the Raiders the day after teams had to cut their rosters to 53 — was determined in part by the way Simmons played against the Seahawks in the final preseason game just a few days prior.
+What is turning out to be one of the team’s biggest personnel coups this year — claiming guard Jordan Simmons off waivers from the Raiders the day after teams had to cut their rosters to 53 — was determined in part by the way Simmons played against the Seahawks in the final exhibition game just a few days prior.

-Simmons started at right guard for the Raiders in the seemingly meaningless last preseason contest, on the field for 48 of 59 snaps.
+Simmons started at right guard for the Raiders in the seemingly meaningless game, on the field for 48 of 59 snaps.
 The Raiders waived him barely 36 hours later, hoping they could again sneak him onto their practice squad, as they had done the year before.

 But the Seahawks, who stood 18th in the waiver claiming order, swooped in, waiving former third-round pick Rees Odhiambo to make room for Simmons.